-Assume that today is Thursday, March 26, 2015, and that the U.S. Census Bureau, at 9 a.m., released its 2014 population estimates for every county in the United States, including the estimates in the dataset you are working with.
+Assume that today is Tuesday, March 21, 2017, and that the U.S. Census Bureau, at 9 a.m.
+Central Time, released its population estimates for every county in the United States as of July 1, 2016, including the estimates in the dataset you are working with.
 The 2010 estimates are also from the Census Bureau.

 Here’s what Rutherford County Mayor Jane Rosenthal says about the figures when you call her for some comments about them:

 “Obviously, Rutherford County is thriving.
 We offer a robust economy, affordable housing, good public schools, top-notch medical facilities, access to higher education, and a temperate climate.
 Who wouldn’t want to be here?
 All of that growth does mean that we have to keep up in terms of maintaining and even expanding our roads, bridges, recreation facilities and other infrastructure.
 That can get expensive.
 But I don’t foresee a need for tax increases any time soon.
 Growth produces more tax revenue, because even though no one person pays more in taxes, more people pay taxes.
 All we have to do is be as efficient and smart as possible in the spending decisions we make.”